Misuse of Drugs Act (Singapore): Background

-Despite its close proximity to the major drug producing areas of the Golden Triangle, in the late 1960s Singapore had relatively little hard drug use, with an estimated 8,000 local opium addicts out of a total population of just over 2 million people.
+Despite its close proximity to the major drug producing areas of the Golden Triangle, Singapore in the late 1960s had relatively little hard drug use, with an estimated 8,000 local opium addicts out of a total population of just over 2 million.
 These regular users tended to be older Chinese Singaporean men, whose activities the authorities often turned a blind eye to due to the younger generation of Singaporeans not picking up the same habits.
-MX pills were freely available and widely abused a recreational drug, while cannabis smoking became more widespread as the hippie culture became popular.
-However, in the early 1970s a sudden heroin epidemic swept through the city state, addicting over 3% of the young male population within a couple of years, with virtually all of them chasing the dragon with low quality (less than 40% pure) Heroin Number 3.
+Methaqualone (Quaalude) pills were freely available and widely abused as a recreational drug, while cannabis smoking became more widespread as hippie culture became popular.
+However, in the early 1970s a sudden heroin epidemic swept through Singapore, addicting over 3% of the young male population within a couple of years, with virtually all of them "chasing the dragon" with low quality (less than 40% pure) Heroin Number 3.

-As Singapore is a small island nation with no exportable natural resources, its economic model at the time was based on added-value activities (such as factory work or sea-bourne cargo logistics) from an industrious and efficient society, to which the possibility of a large percentage of the population becoming unproductive due to drug addiction posed an enormous economic threat.
+As a small island country with no exportable natural resources, Singapore's economic model at the time was based on added-value activities (such as factory work or sea-bourne cargo logistics) from an industrious and efficient society, to which the possibility of a large percentage of the population becoming unproductive due to drug addiction posed an enormous economic threat.
 The Government of Singapore responded with a zero tolerance policy regarding the abuse of all types of drugs, aiming to rapidly contain the sudden heroin epidemic via new laws that proscribed harsh punishments for both traffickers (such as the death penalty) and consumers (including caning) alike.